-It seems clear that there are three glaring impediments to the adoption of science-driven creative:
+It seems clear that there are three glaring impediments to the adoption of science driven creative:

-The greatest impediment of all is the insistent voices of the exponents of the 'old way'.
+The greatest impediment of all is the insistent voices of the exponents of the "old way".
 Even in instances where the client has directed that science-based predictive models be used as the foundation for creative, we have witnessed agency folks digging their heels in as they defiantly cling to intuition and ways that have served them and their clients so poorly in the past.

-Producing efficacious models that predict changes in market share leading to the formation of creative is, for some clients, a new idea - and for most, beyond their current skill set.
-Clients tend not to have the data analytics capabilities among their communications and insights from the usual pre-testing approach, in which a bank of questions with unknown relevance to market share, margin or category growth is measured.
+Producing efficacious models that predict changes in market share leading to the formation of creative is, for some clients, a new idea; and for most, beyond their current skill set.
+Clients tend not to have the data analytics capabilities amongst their communications and insights teams, so there is an adherence to account planning and creative briefs being based on qualitative findings and quantitative "analysis" - amounting to little more than means, frequencies and cross tabs coupled with the old stock in trade, gut instinct.